-Our Montessori-Inspired Multi-Age Elementary program is for grades 1-5. (as Kindergarten is included in our Montessori Primary Program) What is Montessori-Inspired Elementary?
+Our Montessori-Inspired Multi-Age Elementary program is for Kindergarten-5th grades .
+What is Montessori-Inspired Elementary?
 Click here to learn more.
 Below are outlines of the curricula we use for language arts, history and geography, science, and mathematics.

 Literacy: The National Reading Panel states that effective reading instruction addresses five essential components to beginning reading: Phonemic awareness, Phonics, Fluency, Vocabulary and Comprehension.
 Here at Agia Sophia Academy we use a modified version of Spalding’s Writing Road to Reading.
 This is an explicit and systematic teacher-directed program developed in the 1930’s by Romalda Bishop Spalding.
 According to the Florida Center for Reading Research, The Writing Road to Reading is a total language arts program that is effective for today’s learner.
 At ASA we use a multisensory approach to teach reading, writing, and spelling.
 Classroom teachers supplement their reading instruction by introducing guided reading passages and word work from www.Reading A-Z.com and structure their literacy block using the Daily 5 model, developed by Gail Boushey and Joan Moser.
 Writing is based off of the 6 + 1 Traits Writing.